Observarun/Bioacoustic-data-Orinoco-Columbia-2020-21-UMN_Synthetic-data-generation_Binary-classification_Python/README.md

 [torchvision](https://pytorch.org/vision/stable/index.html) library: Classes of datasets and transforms modules for transforming the dataset to a form accessible for pytorch.

-[OpenSoundscape](http://opensoundscape.org/en/latest/) framework: Corresponding library used for coding CNN models to analyse bio-acoustic data.
+[OpenSoundscape](http://opensoundscape.org/en/latest/) framework: Corresponding library used for coding CNN models for species classification using bio-acoustic data.

 <!--<a name="exsum"></a>-->